 United States has a total of 19,924 km of coastline.
 In Sri Lanka, that number is 1,340 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Sri Lanka Inland Revenue Department.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, Sri Lanka Inland Revenue Department.